mdwaquarahmad/fortune500-rag/README.md

 # Fortune 500 RAG Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot built with Python that answers questions based on Fortune 500 company annual reports.
-The system processes multiple document formats, including PDF, DOCX, PPTX, and images (via OCR), to provide accurate and contextual responses using OpenAI's GPT-4o.
+A Retrieval-Augmented Generation (RAG) chatbot built with Python that answers user questions based on the content of multiple Fortune 500 company annual reports.
+The system processes various document formats (PDF, DOCX, PPTX, and images via OCR) to provide accurate and contextual responses using OpenAI's GPT-4o.

 ## Table of Contents

-- Overview]
+- Overview
 - System Architecture
 - Features
 - Installation
 - Usage
 - Components
-- Evaluation
+- Evaluation Strategy
+- Project Structure
+- Technical Decisions
+- Challenges and Solutions
 - Future Improvements
+- License
+- Acknowledgments

 ## Overview

 This RAG chatbot system combines document processing, vector embeddings, and large language model capabilities to create an intelligent document-based question answering system.
 The chatbot:

-1. Ingests and processes documents in multiple formats
+1. Ingests and processes documents in multiple formats (PDF, DOCX, PPTX, images)
 2. Extracts, chunks, and vectorizes text content
 3. Stores vector embeddings with metadata in a vector database
 4. Retrieves relevant content when questions are asked